python/devguide/testing/new-buildbot-worker.rst

       buildbot-worker create-worker buildarea buildbot-api.python.org:9020 workername workerpasswd

-.. tab:: Mac
+.. tab:: macOS

-   * Create a buildbot user using the OS/X control panel user admin.
+   * Create a buildbot user using the macOS control panel user admin.
 It should be a "standard" user.
    * Log in as the buildbot user.
    * Install the buildbot worker [#]_ by running ``pip install buildbot-worker``.